pmhalvor/whale-speech/docs/ladr/LADR_0003_pipeline_order.md

 - Potenitally find new vocalization frequencies not currently covered by detection filters.

 #### Cons
-- Not all whale encounters will have corresponding audio.
+- Not all whale encounters will have corresponding audio, i.e. "false positive".
 - More likely to find low scoring detections/ model scores
 - Distance from encounter can be too far from hydrophone, even when constraints are set.
     - TODO: Check if there are any restrictions on boating around the Monterey Bay Hydrophone.

+## Decision
+The initial plan will be to run encounter search first.
+This may result in a lot of "false positives", but it will allow me to build the pipeline steps efficiently.

+Updates to this document will be made after all the pipeline stages are built.